firulais/presets-for-acdsee/README.md

 This is the initial release with just two Presets.

 # License
-All Presets are released under [MIT licence].
+All Presets are released under CC-BY-NC-SA: Attribution-NonCommercial-ShareAlike 4.0 International.
 Details on Licensing can be found in the LICENSE.txt file.

 This presets have no relation with ACD Systems International Inc.